 Guilt and shame

 Guilt and shame are common emotions experienced by individuals in addiction recovery.
 They may feel guilty about their past substance use and the harm it caused to themselves and others.
 These feelings of guilt and shame can contribute to anger, as individuals may feel resentful about the consequences of their addiction.
-It’s crucial for individuals in recovery to work through these emotions and learn to forgive themselves to prevent anger from becoming a barrier to their recovery.
+Individuals in recovery must work through these emotions and learn to forgive themselves to prevent anger from becoming a barrier to their recovery.

 Difficulties managing anger outbursts and emotions